diamond-nicholas/Telegram_bot/README.md

 After all process of getting started;
 - Type "bin/main.rb" in the terminal to get the bot running.
 A prompt "bot is now active...i'm  all yours" will be displayed to show that the bot is now active.
 - Type "/start" to begin
+- To stop the bot from running, open the terminal and type 'ctrl+c' on windows

 ## BUILT WITH
 - Ruby